Karesis/NyanLang/README.md

 ## 📄 License

-This project is licensed under the MIT License.
-See the `LICENSE` file for details.
+This project is licensed under the Apache 2.0 License - see the `LICENSE` file for details.